open-guides/og-search-engineering/README.md

 Search is different for every product, and choices depend on many technical details of the requirements.
 It helps to identify the key parameters of your search problem:

 * **Corpus size:** How big is the corpus (the complete set of documents that need to be searched)?
 Is it thousands or billions of documents?
-8 **Media:** Are you searching through text, images, graphical relationships, or geospatial data?
+* **Media:** Are you searching through text, images, graphical relationships, or geospatial data?
 * 🔹 **Corpus control and quality**: Are the sources for the documents under your control, or coming from a (potentially adversarial) third party?
 Are all the documents ready to be indexed or need to be cleaned up and selected?
-* **Indexing speed:** Do you need real-time indexing, or is building indices in batch is fine?
+* **Indexing speed:** Do you need real-time indexing, or is building indices in batch fine?
-* **Query language:** Are the queries structured, or you need to support unstructured ones?
+* **Query language:** Are the queries structured, or do you need to support unstructured ones?
 * **Query structure**: Are your queries textual, images, sounds?
 Street addresses, record ids, people’s faces?
-* **Context-dependence**: Do the results depend on who the user is, what is their history with the product, their geographical location, time of the day etc?
+* **Context-dependence**: Do the results depend on who the user is, what their history is with the product, their geographical location, time of the day, etc?
 * **Suggest support**: Do you need to support incomplete queries?
 * **Latency:** What are the serving latency requirements?
 100 milliseconds or 100 seconds?
 * **Access control:** Is it entirely public or should users only see a restricted subset of the documents?